 Due to the high earnings rate on Hilton stays, you could recoup this card’s $95 annual fee by spending about $675 at Hilton each year.
 We figure that amounts to anywhere between one long weekend and one week of bookings.

-Learn more from our cardholder reviews of the Hilton Honors Ascend Card from American Express.
+Learn more from our cardholder reviews of the Hilton Honors American Express Surpass® Card.

 Here’s why: The World Of Hyatt Credit Card offers a free night each year at a low- to mid-tier hotel (Category 1 to 4) after your account anniversary.
 One night at a Hyatt hotel typically costs more than the $95 annual fee, which makes this a nice incentive to keep the card open.

 If you spend at least $15,000 during the year (or $1,250 per month), you’ll earn a second free night.